Get a free, no obligation personal loan quote with rates as low as 9.99%

 Using A Credit Card

 Most landlords don’t let tenants pay rent via credit card.
 Cheques, direct deposits, or cash are usually preferred.
-However, there are third-party apps and rent pay services in Canada that can collect your credit card information and send your rent payment to your landlord in exchange for a fee.
+However, there are third-party apps and rent pay services in Canada, such as Letus by RentMoola, that can collect your credit card information and send your rent payment to your landlord in exchange for a fee.
 Your landlord will then receive payment 2 to 7 days later.

 While these are legitimate services, using your credit card to pay rent can lead to fees and high-interest charges if you don’t pay off your balance by the due date.
 Nonetheless, life can often be unpredictable and leave us with a lack of funds after a medical emergency, car breakdown, or other crises.
 If you’re low on cash and need help paying your rent this month, then using your credit card may be a good option.